loophp/DockLatex/README.md

 * `src/umons`: [Latex classes][umons latex classes] form [uMons university][http umons].
 * `src/umons-*`: Example documents using uMons classes.

+## FAQ

+* Why using Docker?

+  The use of Docker has been made in order to make that this would work equally on different OS.
+While Docker is not available on FreeBSD and being a user of FreeBSD it was a hard choice to make.
+  Using Docker also help me to keep an up-to-date Texlive installation without all the hassle of updating stuff here and there.

 ## Todo / Ideas

 * Decide between Go Task and Makefile